 - Teen volunteers (minimum 16 years) serve a minimum of 60 hours over five consecutive months.

 - Volunteers agree to come in once a week for a three-hour shift on the same day and shift each week.

 Can I volunteer more than once a week?

 We begin with one shift a week.
 If you are consistently available for that first shift, you may discuss adding a second shift with the volunteer coordinator.

 If a program is not currently accepting applications, can I be put on a waitlist for the next time that applications are available?

 Due to the high interest from our community, we are not able to waitlist prospective volunteers.
 We do review our program availability on a regular basis and will open our programs when we have adequate positions available.
-This will usually occur each month, depending on need.
 If you are under a time constraint for service hours and our program is not currently available, we invite you to explore other ways to help.

 How long does the application process take?

-Up to eight weeks, depending on your timeliness with submitting your two reference forms, completing your tuberculosis screening and attending your assigned training date.
+Up to 10 weeks, depending on your timeliness with submitting your two reference forms, completing your tuberculosis screening and attending your assigned training date.